 Here’s an example: Our hired DVDs were getting lost with our regular DVD collection, and so I put it to the kids to think about a system to ensure this didn’t happen anymore.
 My daughter decided to mark a plastic box movies and this has become the dedicated spot for DVDs to return to the video shop and books to the library.
 It works!

 Another example is how I organise the plastic plates and cups.
 I keep them in plastic containers so it’s easy for the children to both unstack the dishwasher and get their own breakfast and drinks.
-You can read more about it here: Organised Chaos.

-2. Freedom within Boudaries
+2. Freedom within Boundaries

 Children need boundaries to feel safe and secure.
 The tricky thing is to know where to put them.
 The idea of freedom within boundaries is to allow the child to work out their own system (and make mistakes!) within a certain framework.
 For example, I usually fold my children’s washing but I don’t put it away for them.
 Instead I say: “Here’s your clean washing.
 I’d like it put away by the end of the day please.”
 If they don’t, I tighten the boundaries until they can show me they can work within them and move the framework as they mature.
 More responsibility equals more freedom.

 I want to give my children responsibility, and privileges to match, but in order for this to work, there needs to be some room for consequence for actions.
 Let’s take homework for example.
-With my older children (10 and 8), I can’t stay on top of their homework or nag them to get it done.
+With my older children (now 10 and 12), I can’t stay on top of their homework or nag them to get it done.
 I am happy to help, but not manage.
 In the case they don’t bring their homework back to school or it’s left uncompleted, they might be in trouble at school.
 That’s sad for them but it’s a consequence for their action.
 Yes, I could totally micro-manage their homework and this may save them from getting into trouble but this won’t help them in the long term.

 My kids are different and although I have general expectations for all my children, there are ways I like to parent individually too.
 My eldest daughter is quite messy but she doesn’t hoard.
-My second daughter is neat but likes to keep everything.
+My second daughter is neater but likes to keep everything.
 When it comes to their rooms, I expect different things of them.
 I don’t pressure my eldest daughter to be like her sister and vice versa.
 I do expect my kids to clean their rooms but I allow for personality and this is reflected in my expectations.

 Educational games are wonderful but I truly believe children learn best when they are playing imaginative games with the space to create.
 I help set up creative play opportunities, like this one, and then allow my children the space to play.
 I also provide many opportunities for my children to play in wide open spaces.